connor-mccarthy/website/content/en/docs/components/pipelines/v2/introduction.md

 +++

 Kubeflow Pipelines (KFP) is a platform for building and deploying portable and scalable machine learning (ML) workflows by using Docker containers.

+With KFP you can [author pipelines][author-a-pipeline] using the KFP Python SDK's domain-specific language (DSL), compile the pipeline to an [intermediate representation YAML][ir-yaml], and submit the pipeline to run on a KFP-conformant backend such as the [open source KFP backend][oss-be] or [Google Cloud Vertex AI Pipelines](https://cloud.google.com/vertex-ai/docs/pipelines/introduction).

-KFP is available as a core component of Kubeflow or as a standalone installation.
+The [open source KFP backend][oss-be] is available as a core component of Kubeflow or as a standalone installation.
 To quickly get started with a KFP deployment and usage example, see the [Quickstart][quickstart] guide.

 <!-- TODO: Include these links once the topic is available -->
 <!-- [Learn more about installing Kubeflow][Installation]
 [Learn more about installing Kubeflow Pipelines standalone][Installation] -->

-## Objectives
+## Why Kubeflow Pipelines?

-The primary objectives of Kubeflow Pipelines are to enable the following:
+KFP enables data scientists and machine learning engineers to:
-* End-to-end orchestration of ML workflows
+* Author end-to-end ML workflows natively in Python
-* Pipeline composability through reusable components and pipelines
+* Create fully custom ML components or leverage an ecosystem of existing components
-* Easy management, tracking, and visualization of pipeline definitions, pipeline runs, experiments, and ML artifacts
+* Easily manage, track, and visualize pipeline definitions, runs, experiments, and ML artifacts
-* Efficient use of compute resources by eliminating redundant executions through [caching][caching]
+* Efficiently use compute resources by eliminating redundant executions through [caching][caching] and parallel task execution out-of-the-box
-* Cross-platform pipeline portability through a platform-neutral [IR YAML pipeline definition][ir-yaml]
+* Maintain cross-platform pipeline portability through a platform-neutral [IR YAML pipeline definition][ir-yaml]

 ## What is a pipeline?

 A [_pipeline_][pipelines] is the definition of a workflow with one or more steps called [_tasks_][tasks].
-A task is defined by a single container execution and includes output parameters.
-Each task in a pipeline might also include input parameters.
-By specifying the output of one task as the input of another task, a pipeline author can form a computed acyclic graph (DAG) of tasks.

-Pipelines are written in Python for an easy authoring experience, compiled to YAML for portability, and executed on Kubernetes for scalability.

-## What does using KFP look like?

-At a high level, using KFP consists of the following steps:

-1. [Author a pipeline][author-a-pipeline] with one or more components using the **Python KFP SDK**'s domain-specific language (DSL).
-You can [author your own components][components] or use prebuilt components provided by other authors.
-2. [Compile the pipeline][compile-a-pipeline] into a static representation (YAML) by using the **KFP SDK's DSL compiler**.
-3. Submit the pipeline to run on the **KFP backend**.
-The KFP backend orchestrates the Kubernetes Pod creation and data passes, which are required to execute your workflow.
-4. View your runs, experiments, and ML artifacts on the **KFP Dashboard**.
+A task is an instantiation of a component with input parameters.
+At runtime, a task corresponds to a single container execution.

+KFP provides a seamless way to author components that create output parameters and artifacts.
+Passing parameters and artifacts between tasks defines the pipeline's execution graph (directed acyclic graph).

 ## Next steps